-Quorum for a meeting of Council shall be at least three Executives.
+Quorum for a meeting of Executive shall be at least three Executives.

-The Council shall hold regular meetings at least twice a month when classes are in session.
+The Executive shall hold regular meetings at least twice a month when classes are in session.

-Notice of all meetings shall be given to the CLASHSA membership in general and members of Council in particular at least three days in advance.
+Notice of all meetings is suggested to be given to the CLASHSA membership in general and members of the Executive in particular at least three days in advance.

-In pressing and substantial cases, the Executive may decide to hold a meeting of Council as soon as possible.
+In pressing and substantial cases, the Executive may decide to hold a meeting as soon as possible.

 No removal of an Executive may take place in such an ‘emergency session’.

-All meetings of Council shall be open to all CLASHSA members.
+All meetings of the Executive shall be open to all CLASHSA members.

-The Council may, when it deems necessary, conduct closed meetings by excluding, individually or collectively, Observers in attendance.
+The Executive may, when it deems necessary, conduct closed meetings by excluding, individually or collectively, Observers in attendance.

-A decision to exclude members will require a two-thirds majority vote of Council.
+A decision to exclude members will require a two-thirds majority vote of the Executive.

 Minutes must be made available in such a situation within six (6) months.